Amaryllis (band): History

 The band was founded in Prudnik at the turn of 2004 and 2005.
 Its name comes from the only genus in the subtribe Amaryllidinae, Amaryllis.
 Some time later, a lutenist and theorbist Henryk Kasperczak, bassist Wojciech Bielejewski, drummer Grzegorz Dziamka and keyboardist Jacek Winkiel joined the band.

-In 2005, Amaryllis, as a septet, released its first demo.
+In 2005 Amaryllis, as a septet, released its first demo.
 In the Autumn of the same year, Piotr Jackowiak became the manager of the band.
 At the turn of 2005 and 2006, drummer Kacper Stachowiak, bassist Szymon Guzowski and keyboardist Bartłomiej Stankowiak joined the band.

 In the summer of 2006 the band played its first live shows.
 At that time, Ewa Domagała was temporarily replaced by different vocalists due to her pregnancy.
 She returned to the group in October.
 After her return, Amaryllis started to work on their first single "Prologos".
 Its premiere took place on 13 December 2006 during a concert in Blue Note club in Poznań.

 In May 2007 the band won a Grand Prix of Spring Rock Festival, and in June they won Song of Songs Festival in Toruń.
 Thanks to that, they were able to record their first music video for the song "Abyssus".
 It was recorded in 2008 by Rafał Jerzak.

-On 17 September 2009, Amaryllis released their first studio album titled Inquietum Est Cor.
+On 17 September 2009 Amaryllis released their first studio album titled Inquietum Est Cor.

-In 2010, the band participated in eliminations to Woodstock Festival Poland in Kostrzyn nad Odrą and got into semifinals in Gdynia.
+In 2010 the band participated in eliminations to Woodstock Festival Poland in Kostrzyn nad Odrą and got into semi-finals in Gdynia.